Taking Medical Marijuana Edibles on an Empty Stomach Vs. a Full Stomach

-If you are a Virginia resident suffering from a medical condition you think may benefit from cannabis, you're likely eligible for medical marijuana treatment.
+If you are a Virginia resident living with a medical condition you think may benefit from cannabis, you're likely eligible for medical marijuana treatment.

-Click here to learn more about what Virginia Marijuana Card's state-certified medical marijuana doctors can do for you.
-Or, give us a call at (888) 633-5808 and our friendly support team can walk you through the entire process and schedule you for an evaluation appointment.
+Give us a call at (888) 633-5808 and our friendly support team can walk you through the entire process and schedule you for an online medical marijuana evaluation appointment.

-Sign up for our newsletter to stay up-to-date on the latest in Virginia medical marijuana, follow us on Facebook, Twitter, and Instagram to join the conversation and stay connected to the medical marijuana community in Virginia
+Check out Virginia Marijuana Card’s Blog to keep up to date on the latest medical marijuana news, tips, and information.
+Follow us on Facebook, Twitter, and Instagram to join the medical marijuana conversation in Virginia!